benmiller314/cdm2019fall/plans/lesson-17.md

 Ask if you can't come to a resolution!

+EXT: If your group finishes early, (a) let me know you're done, and (b) check out these [example web-design sketches](http://designbeep.com/2012/05/17/33-great-examples-of-web-design-sketches/).
+What design patterns do you notice?
+What drawing conventions?

 ### Organizing files

 * True or False: filenames are not case sensitive, so it doesn't matter if something is uppercase or lowercase.